sjwilliams/scrollstory/README.md

 ## Dependencies
 Any recent version of:
 - jQuery
-- jQueryUI (core, widget and optionally effects core for custom easings)
+- jQuery UI (core, widget and optionally effects core for custom easings)
 - Underscore

 ## Getting Started